Sleep Like a Baby with These Bedtime Teas

 8. Smith Teamaker Lullaby (Blend No. 40): Best Bagged Tea to Help Seniors Sleep

 This bedtime blend is one of Smith Teamaker’s many unique and fresh teas.
 Many reviewers describe this tea as “delicious” and “soothing,” praising its ability to help fall asleep quickly.
-During times of stress, this tea has helped a few people relax and feel calm.
+This tea has helped a few people relax and feel calm during times of stress.
 The main ingredients are chamomile, lemongrass, lavender, and ashwagandha.

 9. The Republic of Tea Get Some Zzz’s: Best Sweet Tea to Help Seniors Sleep